websanco/liferay-learn/docs/dxp-cloud/latest/en/migrating-to-dxp-cloud/migrating-dxp-configurations-and-customizations.md

 When the changes are deployed, custom themes are automatically build and deployed to the `liferay` service container's `$LIFERAY_HOME/deploy/` folder.

-As an example, download [this sample](https://drive.google.com/file/d/1scS29urm2C5zRGGDIHdoVmXjim6QsQKe/view?usp=sharing) of a Liferay DXP 7.3 theme.

 ## Organize WAR Files

 Next, put all of your Liferay installation's [WAR files](https://learn.liferay.com/dxp/latest/en/building-applications/reference/deploying-wars-wab-generator.html) into the appropriate environment's `liferay/wars/{ENV}/` folder.